 The short trail to Clearwater Falls is beautiful with moss covered rocks and big trees along the creek.
 When you get to the falls, if you are on the west side of the creek you have to cross a huge log to get the best view of the falls and the viewpoint.
 If you take the trail to the left of the falls up to the top you catch a magnificent perspective of water flowing under tree roots and tumbling down.
 Our brave Olivia did not hesitate one bit to go to the edge of the falls, though this mama was a little nervous.
 The kids were having such a good time exploring the falls that of course they didn't want to leave, but we knew there were more adventures to be had at our next waterfall Whitehorse Falls.

 Talk about easy trail.
-Whitehorse Falls you just drive right up to the falls.
-No trail at all, the viewpoint is right by the parking area.
+Whitehorse Falls you just drive right, park, and the viewpoint is just twenty or so steps away.
 You can also walk down to the pool right in front of the falls.
 It looked like an amazing spot to go swimming.
 One adventure to add to the bucket list!

 In spite of the nasty mosquitoes it turned it to be a pretty great day.
 Nothing is better than exhaustion from adventuring in my favorite place on earth; our home, southern Oregon.